 Malagarriga and his family have no place to mourn Guillem; no cemetery to visit, no headstone to clean.
 “When I was young at home,” Malagarriga says, “there was always a paperweight with a picture of a man inside wearing suit.
 I remember when I was just a child and I first asked my mother, ‘Who is that man?’”
 That paperweight, amber-coloured, circular, made of glass and no bigger than a small coffee mug, is the family’s only token of remembrance for Guillem.

 Although 80 years have passed since the war began and 40 since the end of Spain’s fascist dictatorship, only around 200 mass graves containing about 5,700 bodies have been exhumed.
 Spain’s “Pact of Forgetting,” established after Franco’s death in 1975, gave impunity to all those who had fought and subsequently worked for the dictator.
-Crucially the pact enshrined a commitment that the 150,000 skeletons would remain buried.
+Crucially, the pact enshrined a commitment that the 150,000 skeletons would remain buried.

 In 2007, that commitment was legally challenged.
 Spain passed a historic law that not only condemned the Franco regime but also promised state support to the families searching for their missing relatives.
 For the thousands of families who had refused to forget their loved-ones, €25 million ($28 million) was made available to help their search.